 - Periodic retention analytics measure user activity over time and show customer engagement with your product.

 - Retrospective retention analytics measure when customers actually churn and reveal the survival rates of customers within a segment.

-- Customer retention analytics help your company avoid customer loss and maximize customer potential.
+- Analyze customer retention to avoid customer loss and maximize customer potential.

-- Segmenting users helps uncover the most valuable segments of your customer base and focus marketing efforts where they have the highest return.
+- Segmenting users helps uncover the most valuable segments of your customer base and implement marketing efforts where they have the highest return.

 - Cohort analysis examines specific behaviors within a user segment and reveals product use lifespan and customer segments at risk of churn.

 - Customer maturity scores – a measure of how ready or able a user is to get value from your product – reveal customers who may churn without additional product support.

 - A global health score measures users’ breadth, depth, and frequency of product usage, and indicates which users are “healthy” and which are at risk of churning.